Long slow distance: Approaches to running

 A variant of the LSD approach is to combine running slowly with walking breaks.

 "It has been found that average runners will have more success if they take regular walk breaks.

 "The strategy is unusual in that it doesn't involve simply walking when you are tired.
 Walk-break runners force themselves to stop even at the beginning of a run when they are fresh."

 An example of such an approach is provided by the running clinics organized by Jeff Galloway In running circles, John Bingham aka the Penguin, is a well-known practitioner of LSD combined with walking breaks.

-Another popular practitioner is Phil Maffetone, who created the Maffetone Method which is also called Low Heart Rate Training.
-His methodology involves finding your maximum heart rate for training in your easy aerobic zone and initially doing all workouts in that zone.
+Another practitioner is Phil Maffetone, who created the Maffetone Method which is also called Low Heart Rate Training.
+His methodology involves finding the maximum heart rate for training in an easy aerobic zone and initially doing all workouts in that zone.
 This is similar to LSD, but gives heart rate as a concrete way to know when to slow down.
-This style of training has become popular for those dealing with health issues, overtraining and learning how to build an aerobic base.
+This style of training may be used by people dealing with health issues, overtraining and learning how to build an aerobic base.